Island plans by Tokyo's nationalist governor may stoke fresh China tensions

 Now an independent, Ishihara has been governor of Tokyo since 1999.
 A former LDP member and author, he is best known for writing "The Japan that Can Say No," a 1989 book that urged Japan to step away from reliance on the United States.

-The LDP is expected to capitalize on frustration with Noda's government and his Democratic Party of Japan, which took power in 2009 but has been criticized for its response to last year's earthquake and nuclear disaster and its economic stewardship.
+The LDP is expected to capitalise on frustration with Noda's government and his Democratic Party of Japan, which took power in 2009 but has been criticised for its response to last year's earthquake and nuclear disaster and its economic stewardship.

 Ishihara began raising private contributions from supporters earlier in the year to buy the islands in the East China Sea.